AzerothShard/TC-JSON-API/INSTALL.md

 From now on you can perform HTTP requests to the API at **http://localhost/TC-JSON-API/public/index.php/**.

 Check [our documentation](https://github.com/ShinDarth/TC-JSON-API/wiki) to see all possible requests.

+## Enabling Debug mode

+`APP_ENV=production`

+`APP_DEBUG=false`

+Replace with:

+`APP_ENV=local`

+`APP_DEBUG=true`

+Now you can see error messages in your browser & logs too.

+**Be careful!
+Do not use debug mode on production server.**

+## Developing environment

+You really don't need install apache or nginx on your local PC for developing, that easily to use integrated web server.
+Go to root project directory and run CLI command:
+`php artisan serve`

 ## Troubleshooting